Mexican, Pulled Pork Chimichanga

 - Serve crispy chimichangas on bed of rice, topped with spicy tomato sauce and a dollop of sour cream.

-- Sprinkle with cilantro and black pepper.
+- Sprinkle with coriander and black pepper.